Features fantastic air flow and protected exposed foam. Available in MIPS.

 As our tester clearly pointed out, one of the main draws to the Dime its air flow.
 Skater-style helmets are notorious for being hot and sweaty.
-With less vents than standard helmets and generally thicker and heavier, kids often get sweaty and as a result, are more adapt to take off their helmets.
-To create more air flow without increasing the number of vents, the Giro connected the upper air vents with deep channels, allowing air to easily enter the front vents and escape out the back.
+With fewer vents than standard helmets and generally thicker and heavier, kids often get sweaty and as a result, are more adept to take off their helmets.
+To create more airflow without increasing the number of vents, the Giro connected the upper air vents with deep channels, allowing air to easily enter the front vents and escape out the back.
 The Nutcase also has vents, but they much more shallow while the Triple 8 helmet does not have any.

 The MIPS system consists of thin plastic shell connected to the helmet’s protective foam with flexible anchors.
 These anchors stretch to allow the helmet to rotate upon impact.
 The Dime we tested did not have the MIPS system, but we did test another Giro helmet with MIPS and were easily able to replicate how the plastic shell and flexible anchors work upon impact.

 Other features of the Dime include sealed pads, which prevent sweat from running the face, as well as a protective rubberized coating that covers the exposed foam on the front of the helmet.
 For added comfort, the rear pad on the helmet is thick, while the front pad (which comes in two thicknesses), is only thick in the middle which allows for additional airflow around the sides.
 These features are the same for both MIPS and non-MIPS helmets.
 Both Dime models do not offer a dial-adjust, so it is especially important to measure your child head prior to ordering.
 Both models come in two sizes, extra-small (47-51cm) and small (51-55cm).
 The helmet used for this review was a small.